Key facts at a glance:

-- The tuber contains nitrates, which the body converts into nitric oxide.
+- The root contains nitrates, which the body converts into nitric oxide

-- Betalains give it its intense color and have an antioxidant effect.
+- Betalains give it its intense color and have antioxidant effects

-- Soulful Beets juice combines beetroot with apple, carrot, lemon and ginger for the quickest version
+- Soulful Beets juice combines beetroot with apple, carrot, lemon, and ginger for the quickest option

-Beetroot often languishes in obscurity – undeservedly so!
-This ruby-red root vegetable is not only nutrient-rich but also surprisingly versatile.
-Whether as a creamy dip, a crunchy salad, or a refreshing smoothie: We'll show you 5 easy ways to integrate beetroot into your everyday life.
-All recipes are ready in 15 minutes or less.
+Beetroot often leads a shadowy existence – unfairly so!
+This ruby-red root is not only nutrient-rich but also surprisingly versatile.
+Whether as a creamy dip, a crunchy salad, or a refreshing smoothie: We'll show you 5 easy ways to incorporate beetroot into your daily life.
+All recipes are ready in a maximum of 15 minutes.

-Beetroot nutritional values: Why the ruby-red root vegetable is so healthy
+Beetroot nutritional values: Why this ruby-red root is so healthy

-Beetroot is a true nutritional powerhouse (1, 2):
+Beetroot is a true nutrient powerhouse (1, 2):

 - Manganese: Over 15% of the daily requirement per 100g